BigDataGEO/Dynamics4GenomicBigData/README.txt

 ./prepare_input.sh GSE52428 H1N1.txt

 This will read ALL the conditions whose analyses have been completed for the GEO series indicated and write the file with the format described earlier.

+Section 2.

+Once all condition files are located in folder Input, then the analysis can be started by running pipeline.m.
+The script will read ALL the condition files in folder Input and run the analysis for each one of them.

+Section 3.

+integrated_analisis: input is a macrocondition file.

+Section 4.

+compare: input is a macrocondition file.

+Section 5.

+measure_fit_of_replicates: input is a macrocondition file.